thlorenz/thlorenz.com-blog/event-stream/post.md

   - stream was paused manually
   - downstream's `stream.write()` returned false to signal that the upstream should slow down
 - if upstream buffer writes while paused, that data is pushed onto the underlying buffer
-- when stream is resumed or downstream emits `'drain'` the underlying buffer is drained
+- when stream is resumed or downstream emits `'drain'` the underlying buffer is drained and its data `emit`ted downstream

 ### [from](https://github.com/dominictarr/from/blob/master/readme.markdown)